Board of Trustees

 TRUSTEE

 Esther Chang is a partner at WME in the Talent Department.
-She represents a diverse roster of leading talent and filmmakers such as Andra Day, Ben Stiller, Bob Odenkirk, Charlize Theron, Dave Franco, Daveed Diggs, Deborah Chow, Elisabeth Moss, Gemma Chan, Karena Evans, Michael B. Jordan, Naomie Harris, Olivia Rodrigo, Whoopi Goldberg, and Yifei Liu.
+She represents a diverse roster of leading talent and filmmakers such as Steven Yeun, Karyn Kusama, Keri Russell, Andra Day, Bob Odenkirk, Deborah Chow, Elisabeth Moss, Gemma Chan, Michael B. Jordan, and Olivia Rodrigo.
 Chang began her career at the William Morris Agency.
 She is a graduate of Columbia University, where she majored in English literature and minored in Asian American studies.
 Chang is a member of the Academy of Motion Picture Arts and Sciences.
 She is also on the board of both Women In Film and the American Cinematheque.
 Chang resides in Los Angeles with her husband and two young children.

 SANDRA LEE